 - Regional focus.
-Members' primary interests must be to serve in the best interests of the region as a whole. - Representation.
-Members have a responsibility to represent the aspirations of their community. - Public interest.
+Members' primary interests must be to serve in the best interests of the region as a whole.
+Members should not promote the interests of one or more constituency where such action will disadvantage other constituencies. - Public interest.
 Members should never improperly confer an advantage or disadvantage on any one person. - Honesty and integrity.
 Members should not place themselves in situations where their honesty and integrity may be questioned, should not behave improperly and should on all occasions avoid the appearance of such behaviour. - Objectivity.
 Members should make decisions on merit including making appointments, awarding contracts, or recommending individuals for rewards or benefits. - Accountability.
-Members should be accountable to the public for their actions and the manner in which they carry out their responsibilities, and should co-operate fully and hone stly with the scrutiny appropriate to their particular office. - Openness.
+Members should be accountable to the public for their actions and the manner in which they carry out their responsibilities, and should co-operate fully and honestly with the scrutiny appropriate to their particular office. - Openness.
 Members should be as open as possible about their actions and those of Greater Wellington, and should be prepared to justify their actions. - Personal judgement.
 Members can and will take account of the views of others, but should reach their own conclusions on the issues before them, and act in accordance with those conclusions. - Respect for others.
 Members should promote equality by not discriminating unlawfully against any person and by treating people with respect, regardless of their race, age, religion, gender, sexual orientation, or disability.
 They should respect and encourage the impartiality and integrity of Greater Wellington staff. - Duty to uphold the law.
 Members should uphold the law, and on all occasions, act in accordance with the trust the public places in them. - Stewardship.
 Members must ensure that Greater Wellington uses resources prudently and for lawful purposes, and that it maintains sufficient resources to meet its statutory obligations. - Leadership.
 Members are leaders in their community and must at all times provide leadership by example.